DSPN/DataStaxDay/README.md

 --------------------
 **Spark Notebook**

 [Spark Notebook](http://spark-notebook.io/) is an awesome tool for exploring Spark and making simple visualizations.
-We have an instance up and running so you can check it out here: http://52.36.23.184:9290/
+It's not a DataStax product.
+But we have an instance up and running so you can check out our streaming demo here: (http://52.36.23.184:9290/)

 >Have fun with it!
 See what you come up with :)
 ----------

-Hands On DSE Analytics
+Getting Started and Ops
 --------------------

 Most of us love to have tools to monitor and automate database operations.
 For Cassandra, that tool is DataStax OpsCenter.
 If you prefer to roll with the command line, then here are some core utilities you'll need to understand: nodetool and dsetool.